 - We have welcomed the extension of the Self-Employed Income Support Scheme (SEISS) but we continue to campaign for an extension of SEISS to support those estimated three million freelancers who are falling through the gaps.
 You can keep up-to-date with developments in our News section.

 - We welcomed a report by the Digital, Culture, Media and Sport Committee on 23 July 2020 which backed our calls for an extension and expansion of SEISS and the establishment of a UK Creators Council.
 We had called for both of these in open letters we had sent with sister unions and organisations in the creative industries (read an open letter we sent to Chancellor Rishi Sunak and to Culture Secretary Oliver Dowden).
+We also wrote to Rishi Sunak as part of the Creators’ Rights Alliance, calling on him to fixed the flawed SEISS (read the letter), and alongside other organisations following his November 2020 Spending Review (read the letter).

 - Creative Scotland listened to the calls of the WGGB Scottish Branch and other unions and organisations in the creative industries in its announcement in August of a package of £10 million of Covid-19 funding to support freelance artists and creatives (read the full story)